DataDog/chaos-controller/docs/network_disruption/hosts.md

 ## Q: What are the default excluded hosts?

+These can be disabled by setting `network.disableAllowedHosts: false` in your Disruption's spec.

 ### Pod level network disruptions

 Both of the following safeguards are used to allow the node to communicate with the pod for things like liveness probes.